-I waited a long time to be a mother — and not because we tried for a long time — but because my husband and I were waiting for the right moment.
-I'd known for a long time that I wanted to be a mother, so when the time came, I couldn't wait to be pregnant... or so I thought.
+I waited a long time to be a mother—not because we tried for a long time, but because my husband and I were waiting for the right moment.
+I'd known for a long time that I wanted to be a mother, so when the time came, I couldn't wait to be pregnant...or so I thought.

 And yes, I felt awful for feeling awful about myself.
 I was horrified that I couldn't get past the physical changes that were happening to my pregnant self.
 Each time I had an ultrasound, I was amazed and overjoyed about my two little jumping beans, yet somehow, I still felt betrayed by my body.
 Mentally, I had completely separated my babymaking part of me from my physical appearance.

-I know I am incredibly fortunate to have had a mostly healthy pregnancy and to have given birth to two healthy children who make me smile every day.
+But in the end, I know I'm incredibly fortunate to have had a mostly healthy pregnancy and to have given birth to two healthy children who make me smile every day.
 I'm constantly amazed that, after years of judgment and criticism, my body has repaid me with these two beautiful blessings, and the strength to nourish them from my body since they were born.